Where to start

 Work experience does not need to be geared towards your final destination.

-It is important to do some background work to make sure you are going for the right type.
-Below are some tools to help you consider what type of work experience will work for you.;
+It is important to do some background work to find out what interests you and what you could enjoy doing.
+Below are some tools to help you consider what type of work experience would benefit you, providing you with career direction.

 Types of work experience